laurelschwulst/pingpractice.org-eleventy/transmissions-staging/why-write-pings-down.md

 Sometimes noticing a Ping is enough.
 Other times, capturing a Ping deepens our awareness in ways noticing alone may not.

-An integral part of Ping Practice is noticing what you sense and making an *intentional* choice from that place.
+An integral part of Ping Practice is becoming clear about is true for you and making *intentional* choices from this place.

 - - -